starryui/starryui/packages/starryui-docs/pages/about/content.md

 ## About

 StarryUI is a component library for web browsers, written in [TypeScript](https://www.typescriptlang.org/).
+The source code is available on [GitHub](https://github.com/starryui/starryui).

 ## Installation